 Hearing Panel means a division of the Commission vested with the authority to receive and hear Complaints after a finding of Probable Cause by the Commission, to recommend a finding of violation of the Code to the full Commission, dismiss Complaints, and conduct such other proceedings as necessary or ancillary to its duties under the Code and these Procedures.
-The Hearing Panel shall be comprised of at least three members of the Commission who did not participate in or attend any Executive Session at which the Complaint for which they are appointed to serve on the Hearing Panel was discussed.
+The Hearing Panel shall be comprised of at least three members of the Commission who did not participate in or attend any Executive Session at which the Complaint for which they are appointed to serve on the Hearing Panel was discussed, unless the Executive Session(s) concerned referrals from the Complaints Committee pursuant to Rules 8, 11(b)(5), or 17(b) or unless waived by the Commission.
 Decisions within the authority vested in the Hearing Panel under these Procedures are not reviewable by the full Commission.